 No special confidentiality agreements are needed between PRV and the customer, because all material is dealt with as secret according to unconditional provisions in the law.
 Material and models sent in are retained by PRV.

 As emphasized, confidentiality applies in PRV's search services such as novelty searches and other examinations.
 In other cases where individuals have entered into a business agreement with PRV, the information regarding business and operational relations can also be kept secret, if there is particular reason to believe that the company would be harmed if the information was given out.

 For secure electronic submission and delivery of search services, PRV recommends PRV InterPat Secure (PIS).
 For more information, please contact our search operation PRV InterPat.

-Website and search services
+Website and databases

 Searches on PRV's website and in databases such as Swedish Patent Database are done through Internet traffic without encryption.
 Use of the website and search services is anonymous.
 Any registration of data that does occur, for example of keyword variants, is only used internally in order to make search services more user-friendly.
 Searches in Swedish Patent Database are cleared daily.

 It is possible, to a certain extent, to send and receive encrypted emails.
 PRV would like to remind its customers that when an email is sent to firstname.lastname@example.org without encryption, the sender is responsible for the risk that it may not reach PRV, for example, if technical problems occur during transmission, or that the receipt of emails at PRV is delayed, or that the email which reaches PRV is unreadable.
 For that reason, we recommend that applications to PRV are not sent by email.